Sudan: Govt, WFP Sign MOU On Family Support Programme

 Relief for Sudan's poor

-Two weeks ago, Minister El Badawi, announced that the transitional government, together with the Friends of Sudan countries*, will begin funding the Financial Support for the Poor Family Project in mid-December.
-The Central Bank of Sudan has announced that he annual inflation rate in Sudan reached 98.81 per cent in April, with rural areas hardest hit.
+Two weeks ago, Minister El Badawi announced that the transitional government, together with the Friends of Sudan countries*, will start with the Financial Support for Poor Families Project in mid-December.

 During an interview with Sudan TV on Thursday, El Badawi explained that the project is a strategic one that aims to cover 70 per cent of the Sudanese population.
 He said that the project is designed to grant SDG 500* monthly to each individual in the target group.

-El Badawi pointed out that 65 per cent of Sudanese live below the poverty line.
-He stated that the Red Sea state is the poorest state in Sudan, followed by the Blue Nile, South Kordofan, and the five states of Darfur, as well as West Kordofan.
+The minister pointed out that 65 per cent of Sudanese live below the poverty line.
+Red Sea state is the poorest state, followed by Blue Nile state, South Kordofan, the five states of Darfur, and West Kordofan.

-* The Friends of Sudan group includes African Development Bank, Canada, Egypt, European Union, Ethiopia, France, Germany, Italy, Japan, Kuwait, The Netherlands, Norway, Qatar, Saudi Arabia, Sweden, United Arab Emirates, United Kingdom, United Nations, United States, and the World Bank.
+* The Friends of Sudan group includes African Development Bank, Canada, Egypt, European Union, Ethiopia, France, Germany, Italy, Japan, Kuwait, The Netherlands, Norway, Qatar, Saudi Arabia, Sweden, United Arab Emirates, United Kingdom, United States, United Nations, and the World Bank.

 Radio Dabanga's editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.